 Section I: Introduction

 The role of local governmental health departments in Massachusetts is to promote health and equity, combat disease, increase longevity, and improve the quality of life for all residents of the Commonwealth.
-Over the past decade, recognition of substance misuse as a chronic and widespread health issue has grown, and health department staff have taken the lead in addressing the needs of people with substance use disorders, including those addicted to opioids.
-Opioid addiction and opioid-related deaths remain a critical public health problem in the Commonwealth, with total deaths in 2020 reaching a record high, and Black and Latinx opioid death rates now higher than for any other racial group.
+Over the past decade, recognition of substance use as a widespread factor that impacts health, and LBOH staff have taken the lead in addressing the needs of people with substance use disorders.
+Opioid and other substance use and opioid-related deaths remain critical public health problems in the Commonwealth.
+While opioid-related deaths substantially dropped for the first time in nearly two decades between 2023 and 2024 from 2,114 to 1,336, respectively, the number of annual deaths remains 2.7 times higher than observed in the year 2000.

-This toolkit will prepare local health department staff to respond to the opioid epidemic.
-We know that prevention interventions are most successful when they are well-matched to the needs and conditions of the community.
-This one-stop reference guide contains the information local health departments need to create and implement prevention approaches that make a difference.
+This toolkit will prepare local health departments to respond to the opioid and other substance use in their communities.
+We know that prevention and interventions are most successful when they are well-matched to the needs and conditions of the community.
+This one-stop reference guide contains the information local health departments need to create and implement public health approaches that make a difference.

 Specifically, these resources will help local health departments:

-- Identify opportunities for leading and/or participating in public health initiatives dedicated to addressing opioid misuse and other behavioral health problems.
+• Identify opportunities for leading and/or participating in public health initiatives dedicated to addressing substance use and other behavioral health problems.

-- Learn how to reduce both the individual and environmental factors shown to increase the risk of opioid misuse, and promote those factors that protect against misuse.
+• Learn how to reduce both the individual and environmental factors shown to increase the risk of new opioid or other drug use, and promote those factors that protect against initiation of substance use.

 This resource was designed for use by Massachusetts municipalities.
 However, much of the content is appropriate for communities outside of the Commonwealth.